Chengde Hebei, China Travel Guide

 Chengde’s region has further cultural insights and engagement with nature.

 Wuling Mountain National Park With forests a prime destination for nature lovers, with extensive forests and a climate.
-Saihanba National Forest Park, further north (3-4 hours drive), is a vast forest and grassland area for summer retreats and autumn foliage.
+Saihanba National Forest Park, further north (3-4 hours drive), is a vast jungle and grassland area for summer retreats and autumn foliage.
 A visit there typically means an overnight stay.

 Make your airport experience smoother with these helpful services.